FLORIDA CONTRACTORS - BUYER BEWARE- DON'T GET BURNT!

 · How many projects like mine have you completed in the last year?
 Ask for a list.
 This will help you determine how familiar the contractor is with your type of project.

 · Will my project require a permit?
 This depends on the exact type of work.
 A competent contractor will get all the necessary permits before starting work on your project.
 Be suspicious if the contractor asks you to get the permit(s).
-It could mean that the contractor is not licensed or registered, as required by the state of Pennsylvania.
+It could mean that the contractor is not licensed or registered, as required by the state of Florida.

 · May I have a list of references?
 The contractor should be able to give you the names, addresses, and phone numbers of at least three clients who have projects similar to yours.
 Ask each how long ago the project was completed and if you can see it.
 Also, tell the contractor that you'd like to visit jobs in progress if there is one currently going on.